DMX-512 is the most commonly used data protocol for theatrical control. For a more technical overview of DMX see the Wikipedia article on DMX.

 The most common Wattage rating used for for DMX terminating resistors it typically 1/4 watt or 1/2 watt.
 It is not truly important which is used.

 For installed devices (such as Sensor+ racks), ETC has standardized on using an eight pin removable header, available as a screw connector type or a punchdown type connector.
+In 2019, we started using a three pin removable header with both screw connector type and punchdown type connectors available with devices such as the Response MkII Gateways.

 In some cases, most frequently used in Europe, RJ45 connectors are used for DMX.
 These should only be used in patch panel type scenarios; most RJ45 connectors are not rugged enough to be used in the field for data connections.
 They are very sensitive to the ingress of dust, and are also mechanically weak.
 There are ESTA standard pinouts for DMX on 5 pin XLR and RJ45 connectors, both shown below.